BUSINESS SUCCESSION PLANNING

 Succession planning in a family business

-Creating a succession plan for a family business is not too different from any other business, apart from the emotions and relationships involved.
+Creating a succession plan for a family business is challenge because of the emotions and relationships involved.
 We apply the same technical principles but bring a more sympathetic approach.